Eco Printing on Fabric: Beginners Guide & Best Leaves

 You can read all about how I use mordants in my natural practice here.

-Choosing the right leaves and flowers is the most important part of getting started with eco printing.
+Choosing the best leaves and flowers for eco printing is the most important!

 If you are printing with flowers that have no dye in them it will be a waste of time.
 The same goes for leaves.